If you are new to R or are having trouble understanding the code in

 As discussed above, nflfastR

-old seasons, so there’s no need to actually scrape them.
-Let’s use that
+available seasons, so there’s no need to actually scrape them.
+Let’s use

-data from the repository (for non-R users, .csv and .parquet are also
+fetches data from the release (for non-R users, .csv and .parquet are

 knitr::kable(digits = 1)